 Top 5 mistakes I've made as an angel investor

-Angel investing is about making good decisions, since the wrong decision can lead to losing a lot of money.
-Having been angel investing for over four years now, I’ve made a lot of decision.
-Some good and some really bad.
+Angel investing is about making good decisions.
+The right decisions can give you money to last a lifetime and the wrong decision will lead to losing a lot of money.
+Having been angel investing for over four years now, I’ve made a lot of decisions.
+Some good and some bad.
 This blog post is my attempt at helping other investors avoid some of the pain that comes with those really bad decisions.

 1. Too much money in a single deal